Model Context Protocol (MCP) Quick Start Guide

 ## Debugging the MCP Server

-At this point, we have completed writing the MCP server.
+At this point, we have completed the writing of the MCP server.
 Next, we will use the official `Inspector` visualization tool to debug our server.

 We can run `Inspector` in two ways:

-> Please ensure that you have installed the Node.js environment.
+> Please ensure that the node environment is installed.

 Using npx: